 This spring, we’ve had the fortune of observing Easter celebrations not once, but twice.
-In Croatia, where Catholicism predominates, we celebrated Easter in late March, whereas we also got to participate in Orthodox Easter festivities in Macedonia this past weekend.
+In Croatia, where Catholicism predominates, we celebrated Easter in late March.
+This past weekend, we also got to participate in Orthodox Easter festivities in Macedonia.

 Given its spiritual ties and the fact that it once had more than 365 churches, Ohrid, Macedonia earned the title, ‘Jerusalem of the Balkans.’
 Today, many of the UNESCO World Heritage site’s churches have been restored, but others are still awaiting their renaissance.
 It is not uncommon to see a collapsed church juxtaposed against scenes of everyday life in a thriving neighborhood.
 Just behind our current ‘home away from home,’ for example, sits the small St. Nicholas Church, which is in ruins.
 Our hosts noted that local authorities are trying to raise more funds to restore it.

 On Easter Eve, this past Saturday, we joined a procession of thousands of Macedonians to the nearby Saint Panteleimon Church, which was only recently renovated using the original materials which were still on site.
 The church sits on the grounds of one of Europe’s oldest universities; in fact, the Cyrillic alphabet was developed at the learning institution that was previously here.

 In anticipation of the massive crowds that would be passing through the neighborhood to the church, small, family-run stands had cropped up to sell candles.